Is 50 the new 40 for motherhood?

 "I thought it was important that you be the first to know.
 My husband and I are planning our family, so I'm going to have to delay the tour," she said with a smile.
 "Please, if you can try and understand that it's important that I do this now.
 I have to rest up, doctor's orders.
 But I have not forgotten about you.
 I will continue the tour as soon as I possibly can."

-Jackson will be following in the footsteps of other mothers, such as singer Sophie B. Hawkins, who already had a young son, and decided to have another baby at 50.
-She admitted her age made her think more than twice about the humongous and life-changing step.
+Jackson follows in the footsteps of other mothers, such as singer Sophie B. Hawkins, who already had a young son and decided to have another baby at 50.
+She admitted that her age made her think more than twice about the humongous and life-changing step.

 "I went through waking up crying and saying, 'Am I too old?
-Will I suddenly at 51 have my knees give out?' " Hawkins, who used a sperm donor and was implanted with her own frozen embryo, told People magazine in 2015.
+Will I suddenly at 51 have my knees give out?' " Hawkins, who used a sperm donor and was implanted with her own frozen embryo, told People in 2015.

 "Now I don't have any of those fears because I feel healthy and strong.
 I'm also setting up a good net of support, and that's the key to anybody having a child."